 The Bank has historically and will continue to pursue a strategy of organic growth, and the Bank's current structure is a result of this strategy.
 Much of this organic growth has been achieved overseas, with the Bank having transitioned from a primarily local bank to one of the Qatari banks with the strongest presence globally.
-The Bank currently has a presence in 18 countries and this international network aims to facilitate, capture, and optimize cross-border trade transactions between Qatar and the economies of its overseas network.
+As at the date of this Base Prospectus, the Bank has a presence in 18 countries and this international network aims to facilitate, capture, and optimize cross-border trade transactions between Qatar and the economies of its overseas network.
 During 2018, the Bank established its 14th representative office, located in Nepal, and the Bank intends to grow its business further by capturing trade, remittances business and various other leads through referrals from these countries to India, Kuwait, UAE and Qatar.
 Leveraging on its international presence, the Bank intends to deliver a seamless cross border customer experience.

-In order to expand its customer base and deepen its customer relationships, the Bank has established specialist business divisions within the Wholesale Banking Group - Corporate and Commercial Banking, Small and Medium Enterprises Unit (SME), Cash Management Services, Trade Finance Sales, Structured Finance, Public Sector, Mortgage Finance and Real Estate Services units.
+In order to expand its customer base and deepen its customer relationships, the Bank has established specialist business divisions within the Wholesale Banking Group - Trading & Manufacturing Sector, Services Sector, Commercial Banking Sector (previous SME), Contracting Sector, Real Estate Sector, Public Sector, Corporate Finance & Advisory, International Business lending & Re-structuring and Global Transaction Banking & Innovation.
 The Bank believes that the creation of these specialist areas of expertise, offering tailored products catering to a range of target customers, will lead to enhanced customer experience and increased demand for the Bank's products and services.
 On the credit quality side, the Bank will continue to maintain conservative and cautious approach to underwriting.